cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

     - Now, an end event is generated. this process is repeated to generate multiple end events.

-- Re-Initialization of the Updown counter can be done in the following scenraios.
+- Re-Initialization of the Updown counter can be done in the following scenarios.

   - Change in update signal: